STOP PRESS: Cohousing homes available

 Our website provides information on us, our project and on cohousing generally.
 We hope you will enjoy finding out about us, how we work together and our plans for the future.
 If you share our values and our aims, perhaps you would like to join us?

 We publish ‘Cannock Mill News’ our email newsletter, so if you are interested you don’t have to remember to check this website for developments.
-Please subscribe by clicking HERE and read previous editions in our archive HERE
+Please subscribe by clicking HERE and read previous editions in our archive HERE You can also keep in touch with us on Facebook or Twitter.

 The simple answer is because it enables a caring, sharing way of life that eliminates the social isolation that threatens many today, especially in later life, and recreates the neighbourly support of the past.